Best Countries To Live In The World >> for a quality lifestyle.

 The United Nations Human Development Report

-The United Nations Human Development Report looks at human well-being across the planet.
-In some ways, it is similar to the Legatum Index we talked about above.
+The United Nations Human Development Report examines human well-being worldwide.
+In some ways, it is similar to the Legatum Index discussed above.
 Still, it does have some fascinating ideas to consider.

-The Human Development Report breaks down what it is like to be alive today in countries across the world.
-It includes factors that are shown to be important to all humans.
+The Human Development Report breaks down what it is like to be alive today in countries worldwide.
+It encompasses factors that have been shown to be important to all humans.
 These include economic stability, literacy, gender equality, and average life expectancy.
 Inequality is one crucial factor.
-Countries that rate highly on other things but high on inequality tend to rank lower.
-These areas of inequality can include gender equality, religious freedom, income equality, and more.
+Countries that rate highly in other areas but have high inequality tend to rank lower.
+These areas of inequality encompass gender equality, religious freedom, income equality, and other related issues.

 The Human Development report also focuses on three areas.